 50 Low Fade Haircuts For Men – A Stylish Middle

 As the name suggests, the low fade features sides that vanish around mid height or lower.
-Generally, the back of your head will have roughly a one-inch fade which ends near the bottom.
+Generally, the back of your head will have roughly a one-inch fade that ends near the bottom.
 Just remember, some barbers will have their own idea of where things should stop.

 To give you a better idea of how this cut looks, I’ve put together a collection of the top 50 best low fade haircuts for men below and divided them into a range of different styles.
 You’ll discover a considerable amount of variety with males sporting thick and thin hair plus the different types of fade you can get.